 Approx. original price: $80

-My first digital stereo camera.
-Fuji makes one too (the Fujifilm Finepix 3D W1) but I can't afford one.
-This, on the other hand, is $80 brand new.
+My first and only digital stereo camera.
+Fuji made one too (the Fujifilm Finepix 3D W1) but I can't afford one.
+This, on the other hand, was $80 brand new.

 Since I haven't seen this reviewed anywhere, I'm going to use this as a description and review.

 Right off the bat—it's small and slim, about the size of other easily-pocketed digital cameras I see these days (4-¼" x 2-½" x 1").
 One of the ways they save on space is by using an internal lithium battery that you charge via USB cable.
 They included a cable and an AC adapter, so you can either charge it off the wall or through your computer's USB port.
 When it's plugged in, a red light on the back shows that it's charging; when the light goes out, it's charged and ready.

 There is no optical viewfinder nor zoom; everything's done via the big LCD screen on the back.
 Zoom is digital only (5x).
 The lenses are fixed focus, though on a stereo camera that's not unreasonable.
 Controls are simple but easy enough to use.
 I had to look at Easy Guide "read me first" paper to learn how to set the modes, but other than that it was pretty intuitive.
 The camera has a surprising number of features for a simple point-n-shoot—you can manually set white balance (using presets), ISO, sharpness, color style, resolution, etc. There's even face detection.
 It shoots both stereo stills and video (though I'm not sure if videos are stereo or not).
 I was pleased to see a tripod fitting on the bottom.

 It uses an SDHC memory card (not included) up to 32gb (I bought a 16).
 You can transfer photos either by USB 2.0 or you can pull the memory card out and use a reader.